-According to the best available scientific evidence, the possibility of HIV transmission during a single act of oral sex ranges from negligible (in very unusual and extreme circumstances) to none.27
+According to the best available scientific evidence, the possibility of HIV transmission during a single act of oral sex ranges from negligible (in very unusual and extreme circumstances) to none.24

-- In the territories, according to the federal directive, there should "generally" be no prosecution against someone who does not disclose their status simply for engaging in oral sex "unless other risk factors are present," because "there is likely no realistic possibility of transmission."28 - In Ontario and in Alberta, prosecutorial policy and instructions do not say anything about oral sex.
-Based on correspondence and discussions with the Ontario Ministry of the Attorney General, people living with HIV (who do not have a suppressed viral load) are still at risk of prosecutions for engaging in oral sex without disclosing their status.29 - In British Columbia, the policy says that there is "no realistic possibility of transmission," and therefore there should be no prosecution for not disclosing HIV-positive status, in cases where the partners "only engaged in oral sex, and no other risk factors were present."
+- In the territories, according to the federal directive, there should "generally" be no prosecution against someone who does not disclose their status simply for engaging in oral sex "unless other risk factors are present," because "there is likely no realistic possibility of transmission."25 - In Ontario and in Alberta, prosecutorial policy and instructions do not say anything about oral sex.
+Based on correspondence and discussions with the Ontario Ministry of the Attorney General, people living with HIV (who do not have a suppressed viral load) are still at risk of prosecutions for engaging in oral sex without disclosing their status.26

+In British Columbia, the policy says that there is "no realistic possibility of transmission," and therefore there should be no prosecution for not disclosing HIVpositive status, in cases where the partners "only engaged in oral sex, and no other risk factors were present."

-It is also worth noting that people have been charged for oral sex alone, without disclosing, but such prosecutions are rare.
+It is also worth noting that people have been charged for oral sex alone, without disclosing their HIV-positive status, but that such prosecutions are rare.
 People are usually charged with oral sex in combination with other sexual acts such as vaginal or anal sex.
-In at least one case in Ontario in 2013, a lower court accepted that oral sex does not amount to a "realistic possibility of transmission."
+In at least one case in Ontario in 2013, a lower court accepted that oral sex does not amount to a "realistic possibility of transmission."27 But the fact that prosecutions remain a possibility, and that prosecutors so far refuse to categorically rule it out, despite the science, is disturbing.